strands-agents/mcp-server/CONTRIBUTING.md

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

-## Documentation Sync

-This repository includes an automated GitHub Action that synchronizes documentation from the [Strands Agents docs repository](https://github.com/strands-agents/docs) to the MCP server's content folder.
-This ensures that the MCP server always provides the most up-to-date documentation.

-### How It Works

-The sync process:
-1. Runs automatically on a daily schedule (midnight UTC)
-2. Runs when changes are pushed to the main branch
-3. Runs before building packages for PyPI releases
-4. Can be triggered manually through the GitHub Actions interface
-5. Copies markdown files from the docs repository to the content folder
-6. Validates markdown files to ensure they are properly formatted
-7. Registers new documentation files as tools automatically

-### Triggering the Sync Manually

-To manually trigger the documentation sync:

-1. Go to the [Actions tab](https://github.com/strands-agents/mcp-server/actions) in the repository
-2. Select the "Sync Documentation" workflow from the left sidebar
-3. Click the "Run workflow" button
-4. Select the branch you want to run the workflow on (typically "main")
-5. Click "Run workflow" to start the sync process

-The workflow will check out both repositories, run the sync script, and commit any changes back to the repository.
-You can monitor the progress and see the results in the Actions tab.

-### Sync Statistics

-After each sync, the workflow generates statistics about what was updated:
-- Added files
-- Updated files
-- Deleted files
-- Unchanged files
-- Validation failures (if any)
-- Total changes

-These statistics are available in the workflow run summary and can help you track the documentation updates over time.

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.